JaBoiJimJam/FireFind/backend/README.md

 # FireFind Backend

-This is the backend portion of the FireFind project, which processes firewall rules, analyzes them for risks, and generates reports in CSV and PDF formats.
+This is the backend portion of the FireFind project, which processes firewall rules, analyzes them for risks, and generates reports in CSV and PDF format.

 ## Features
 - Processes firewall rules from CSV or Excel files.